criscode97/HowCommonIsMyName-repo/README.md

 # How Common is My Name?
 A data vizualization app using plotly as a visualization tool and dash as a framework. the app queries for a submitted name on the BigQuery.
 The Data base is from the U.S. Social Security Administration and has all the first names of applicants from 1910 to 2021.
+The application also uses the Bootstrap-plotly library to style the front-end of the app, and makes it mobile-friendly.

 ## Live demo
 http://howcommonismyname.herokuapp.com/